 In addition you should also download the Protect Scotland app.
 This free app from NHS Scotland’s Test and Protect is designed to help us protect each other and further reduce the spread of coronavirus.
 You can find out more about the Protect Scotland app here.

 What is physical distancing?

 When you’re out and about, it’s important to follow physical distancing and hygiene guidelines, to help prevent the virus spreading.
-Physical or social distancing means you should stay 2 metres away from anyone who isn’t part of your household or extended household (if you have one).
-This is about the width of a car.
+Physical or social distancing means you should stay 1 metre away from anyone who isn’t part of your household or extended household (if you have one).
 You can find out more about physical distancing at the NHS Inform website.

-Children under 12 don’t need to stay 2 metres away from other people.
+Children under 12 don’t need to physically distance.
 Our page on coronavirus guidelines for children has more information.